privatenumber/type-flag/README.md

 	...
 }
 ```

+Note: `value` after `--boolean` is parsed as an argument because the boolean flag doesn't accept a value.

 ### Flag value delimiters
 The characters `=`, `:` and `.` are reserved for delimiting the value from the flag.